Klondike Valley Nursery

 The Klondike Apple Trials

-Check The initial aim of our fruit research, begun in 1988, was to find apple trees that would survive and produce in the Klondike.
-Our Ultra-Hardy collection is the result of trials comprising over 300 selections of apple – three rugged trees that produce small, sweet, early apples.
-From there our goals have expanded beyond survivability to encompass higher-quality fruit that is suited to a variety of purposes and tastes.
-We continue to investigate commercially available cultivars and also have an extensive collection of experimental apple trees from the University of Saskatchewan’s Plant Sciences Fruit Program, along with experimental dwarf rootstocks that are on trial for hardiness.
-All told we presently maintain about 65 fruiting cultivars.
-We also research the northern potential for a variety of berries and small fruits, including haskap, pears, plums and cherries.
+The initial aim of the fruit research, begun in 1988, was to find apple trees that would survive and produce in the Klondike.
+Our Ultra-Hardy collection – three rugged trees that produce small, sweet, early apples is the result of trials comprising over 300 selections.
+The goals have expanded beyond survivability to encompass higher-quality fruit that is suited to a variety of purposes.
+We continue to investigate commercially available and rare cultivars alongside a climatically selected collection of experimental apple trees and dwarf rootstocks from the University of Saskatchewan’s Plant Sciences Fruit Program.
+Presently about 50 fruiting cultivars are being maintained on a dozen rootstocks and a seedling program from natural crosses has produced several hundred remaining entrants to the circus.
+We also research the local potential for a variety of haskaps, cherries, pears, plums and grapes.
 Check out our Resource Page for the results of previous work.

 Picture